SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Ice Cream

 1. Do you like ice cream?
-  I'm a big fan of ice cream
+  I'm a big fan of ice cream especially when it's sunny and hot.
 2. Did you eat ice cream when you were a child?
 3. Are there shops selling ice cream near the place where you live?
 4. Can you make ice cream yourself?